CNES/EleFits/README.md

 * Structures dedicated to data storage;
 * A lightweight class hierarchy to represent the actual FITS organization (e.g. HDUs, records, columns).

-Furthermore, exclusive features are provided, like HDU selectors and automatic buffering of binary tables.
+Furthermore, exclusive features are provided, like adaptive compression, HDU selectors and automatic buffering of binary tables.

 To maximize performance, EleFits is built as a CFITSIO wrapper as thin as possible.
 While the two libraries are generally equivalent, optimizations implemented internally make EleFits even faster in some classical cases, unless the CFITSIO user spends considerable development efforts.